theseangoodwin/ros/_posts/2020-07-28-73-myself-through-the-nerves-of-another-and-hours-without-measure-xl-4066.md

 ---
 layout: post
-title: Myself, Through The Nerves of Another,  and Hours Without Measure (XL 4066)
+title: Myself, Through The Nerves of Another,  and Hours Without Measure
 entry_number: 73
 location: --
 date: 2020-07-28T14:58:25.755Z
+length_layout: X-Large
 ---
 It’s late and I watch the sun set with disappointment.
 I still don’t know where I’m staying tonight.
 I may bring myself to find a place, but I’ll probably convince myself otherwise.
 I am pushed onto the streets against my will just like I thought and dreamed.
 I face the west.
 Despite what I want, ambition keeps me to my word.
 “It’s one night,” I tell myself.
 It’s one out of a thousand that the homeless face.
 My internal conflict switches sides quickly and I lean back and forth.
 The eight euros that I spent on my hostel for the night weigh heavily on my mind.
 It’s cold, it’s not safe, and someone could steal my backpack if I fall asleep.
 If my phone and wallet were taken from me, I would feel it in the pit of my stomach for months to come.
 The money and documentation that were so difficult to obtain would be a nightmare to replace.
 I realize that I am risking more than just my possessions.